 “I know it sounds cynical, but naturopathic medical care is like picking treatments out of a magical hat,” she says.

 As a high school student, Hermes had been plagued by psoriasis.
 When she took cod liver oil and changed her diet, she got better.
 Psoriasis mysteriously comes and goes.
 But Hermes thought she’d beat it on her own and got excited about the world of alternative medicine.
 She attended a four-year naturopath program and went on to practice, taking on patients she now realizes she wasn’t competent to treat.

-To be considered successful, a remedy has to beat the placebo effect.
+To be considered successful, a remedy must beat the placebo effect.
 An exhaustive survey by the National Health and Medical Research Council of Australia examined the record for 68 illnesses and concluded that homeopathic sugar pills don’t beat placebos.
-A similar review recommended that the British National Health Service stop funding homeopathic treatments because sugar pills don’t work any better than um, other sugar pills.
+A similar review recommended that the British National Health Service stop funding homeopathic treatments because sugar pills don’t work any better than other sugar pills.

-Naturopaths also use a technique popular with chiropractors called “applied kinesiology” (AK).
-The goal is to identify substances that weaken your body, which might be described as an “allergy.”
+Naturopaths also use a technique popular with chiropractors called applied kinesiology (AK).
+The goal is to identify substances that weaken your body, which might be described as an allergy.
 So the naturopath might have you hold a container of the supposed allergen in one hand and test how strongly you resist when he presses down on your arm.
-Then you’ll do the same thing with your other arm, which voila! will be stronger.
+Then you’ll do the same thing with your other arm, which will be stronger.

 That child may have croup and needs immediate care, not a sugar pill.

 Some people choose naturopaths because they believe that profit motive has corrupted medicine.
 Be clear that there is an industry behind naturopathy — the supplement industry — which helps fund the profession’s lobbying.